UK plan to cut solar subsidy ruled legally flawed

 "We disagree with the Court's decision.
 We will be seeking an appeal and hope to secure a hearing as soon as possible.
 Regardless of today's outcome, the current high tariffs for solar PV are not sustainable, and changes need to be made in order to protect the budget, which is funded by consumers through their energy bills," Climate Change Minister Greg Barker said.

-The proposed cuts would have saved the government an estimated 700 million pounds annually by 2014-15, but solar panel manufacturers and installers had warned they would mean the loss of many jobs.
+The proposed cuts would have saved the government an estimated 700 million pounds ($1.1 billion) annually by 2014-15, but solar panel manufacturers and installers had warned they would mean the loss of many jobs.

 "We hope this ruling will prevent ministers rushing through damaging changes to clean energy subsidies," Friends of the Earth said.